Nabil-NTUProjs/DataScience-Proj/README.md

 Top three variables from feature importance using Artificial neural network: `Aluminium`, ,`chloramine`, `perchlorate`

-1. The 2 variables that appear the most number of times are Aluminium and Cadmium for top 3 feature importance using the 4 different methods.
+1. The 2 variables that **appear the most number of times** are `aluminium` and `cadmium` for top 3 feature importance using the 4 different methods.
 From this, we can tell that the 2 variables are key to ensuring that the water is safe to drink.
-It is vital to maintain and optimal amount of aluminium in the water, and decrease the amount of cadmium in water to as low as possible.
+It is vital to maintain and optimal amount of `aluminium` in the water, and decrease the amount of `cadmium` in water to as low as possible.
 High feature importance across various models suggest that such variables have a higher tendency of affecting the prediction of the independent variable, hence they should be “tackled”.
 Such observations could be well applied for other datasets, as the idea of feature importance is “universal” in the domain of data science.

 2. Using ANN to get the feature importance yields good results under random forest prediction, but not as optimal for LDA.
-Furthermore, through ANN's self-learning, it doesn't tell you the process of reasoning on derivation of the results.
-Therefore, we should obtain feature importance using different machine learning models.
-In our data, obtaining feature importance through random forest and correlation yields higher classification accuracy than using LDA.
-Furthermore, blindly trusting the numerical information is undesirable too, as some of the numbers do not provide a clear visual representation of the data for us to interpret and sieve out irrelevant data, therefore, we have to validate and support the results via EDA and correlation that are descriptive-based, can make the prediction better understood.
+Furthermore, through ANN's self-learning, it doesn't tell you the **process of reasoning on derivation of the results.** Therefore, we should obtain feature importance using different machine learning models.
+In our data, obtaining feature importance through random forest and correlation yields higher classification accuracy for LDA.
+Furthermore, blindly trusting the numerical information is undesirable too, as some of the numbers do not provide a clear visual representation of the data for us to interpret and sieve out irrelevant data, therefore, we have to **validate and support** the results via EDA and correlation that are descriptive-based, can make the prediction better understood.

-3. Using 3 Variables through feature importance across all of the 4 methods yields comparable results (classification accuracy) compared with using ALL 20 variables.
-Therefore, it can be said that using 3 carefully selected variables is sufficient for data accuracy and more efficient in computational power.
-With this insight, we can probably adopt such a method on datasets with huge amount of data (i.e. 1000 columns), as running through all columns of the datasets would be unrealistic as it incurs high time complexity and computational power.
+3. Using the top 3 Variables through feature importance across all of the 4 methods yields **comparable results (classification accuracy) compared with using ALL 20 variables**.
+Therefore, it can be said that using 3 carefully selected variables is *sufficient* for data accuracy and more *efficient* in computational power.
+With this insight, we can probably adopt such method on datasets with **huge amount of data (i.e. 1000 columns)**, as running through all columns of the datasets would be unrealistic as it incurs high time complexity and computational power.

 ## What we learned?: